joinpursuit/ios-types-variables-logic-operations-lab-1/README.md

 Can you think of a value for k that gives the last digit?

 ```
+In examples 1 and 2, insert the following code under lines 202 and 209 respectively:
+var remainder = a % 10
+print(remainder)

 ***
 ## 9. You are given Rocky’s age in dog years.
 Print Rocky’s age in human years.
 You know that 1 human year is 7 dog years.